m0neZ/desAInz/docs/performance.md

 The helper script ``scripts/configure_cdn.sh`` provisions a distribution with a default TTL of one hour and HTTPS enforced.
 Refer to the script for exact settings.

+## tRPC ETag Caching

+The API gateway now caches ``ETag`` headers for tRPC proxy calls in Redis.
+When a cached ETag is present it is sent via ``If-None-Match`` and a ``304`` response avoids transferring a response body.
+The dashboard client stores its own ETag-aware cache and reuses results when the gateway returns ``304 Not Modified``.